nf-core/taxprofiler/docs/output.md

 Note that you will only find samples that went through the run merging step in this directory.
 For samples that had a single run or library will not go through this step of the pipeline and thus will not be present in this directory.

-This directory and it's FASTQ files will only be present if you supply `--save_runmerged_reads`.Alternatively, if you wish only to have the 'final' reads that go into classification/profiling (i.e., that may have additional processing), do not specify this flag but rather specify `--save_analysis_ready_reads`, in which case the reads will be in the folder `analysis_ready_reads`
+This directory and it's FASTQ files will only be present if you supply `--save_runmerged_reads`.Alternatively, if you wish only to have the 'final' reads that go into classification/profiling (i.e., that may have additional processing), do not specify this flag but rather specify `--save_analysis_ready_reads`, in which case the reads will be in the folder `analysis_ready_reads`.

 ### Bracken